 Interaction with infants and young children on Rossel Island is initiated by women, men, girls, and boys alike in a face-to-face, contingency-seeking, and affect-laden style (Brown, 2011; Brown & Casillas, in press).
 Children are considered a shared responsibility, but also a source of joy and entertainment for the wider network of caregivers in their community.
 In her prior ethnographic work, Brown details some ways in which interactants make bids for joint attention and act as if the infant can understand what is being said (Brown, 2011).
 Infants pick up on this pattern of caregiving, initiating interactions with others twice as frequently as Tseltal children, who are encouraged instead to be observers of the interactions going on around them (Brown, 2011).
-At the same time, Brown and Casillas (in press) document how Rossel caregivers encourage early independence in their children, observing their autonomy in choosing what to do, wear, eat, and say while finding other ways to promote pro-social behavior (e.g., praise).
+Brown and Casillas (in press) also document how Rossel caregivers encourage early independence in their children, observing their autonomy in choosing what to do, wear, eat, and say while finding other ways to promote pro-social behavior (e.g., praise).
 Overall, Rossel Island could be characterized as a child-centered language environment (but see Brown & Casillas, in press; Ochs & Schieffelin, 1984), in which children, even very young ones, are considered interactional and conversational partners whose interests are often allowed to shape the topic and direction of conversation.